- Duration: 3 Days / 2 Nights

 Explore Siwa: Breakfast will be served at 7:00 a.m. at the camp, followed by a drive back to the Siwa Oasis.

-Discover Shali Fortress/settlement: Our Siwa Oasis Tour starts at The Shali Fortress which was erected on a hill behind a protective wall that was originally pierced by a single gate, and the maze of mud-brick buildings that make up the Fortress served the residents of the Oasis for over eight centuries.
+Discover Shali Fortress/settlement: Our Siwa Oasis Tour starts at The Shali Fortress which was erected on a hill behind a protective wall that was originally pierced by a single gate, and the maze of mud-brick buildings that make up the Fortress served the residents of the oasis for over eight centuries.
 The residents were forced to live in cramped quarters and share their livestock, which was herded into the stronghold each evening.
 Rain has sadly proven to be more detrimental to the castle than any human invaders.
 For nearly 800 years, the stronghold, which was erected in the 13th century, functioned as the heart of Siwan life.
 Many of the dwellings in the citadel have been renovated, and some have even been repurposed into local guesthouses.

-Then travel to the Mountain of the Dead, a conical mountain located a little more than a kilometer north of Shali.
+Then travel to the Mountain of the Dead, a conical mountain located slightly more than a kilometer north of Shali.
 At Gebel Al – Mawta, tombs from the twenty-sixth Dynasty, Ptolemaic, and Roman eras are carved into the mountainside.
 There are four tombs worth seeing.
 The most magnificent tomb in Siwa Oasis is Si Amun Tomb.
 The tomb has an image from the Egyptian pantheon, featuring an exquisite painting of the goddess Nut standing beneath a sycamore tree.
 Si Amun appears to have been a rich Egyptian, maybe of Greek heritage, but a devotee of traditional Egyptian beliefs.

 After that, travel to Cairo, stopping in Marsa Matrouh for lunch.
 Marsa Matrouh, Egypt’s Mediterranean coast, is a must-see.
 Many say that Cleopatra herself bathed in the calm waters of Marsa Matrouh, which have sandy white beaches and crystal blue seas.